lewisjose1402/ride-st-lucia-wheels/replit.md

   - Fixed useNavigate import error in vehicle management hooks
   - Fixed company dashboard navigation link from /company to /company/dashboard
   - Added redirect route from /company to /company/dashboard for convenience
+  - Updated Supabase Edge Function to use ridematchstlucia.com domain for email API calls

 ## User Preferences